by Joyce Hylton, Extension Master Gardener

 Henbit (Lamium amplexicaule) and purple deadnettle (Lamium purpureum) are less aggressive than the preceding weeds but they, too, are currently making their presence known.
 Nuisance factor aside, when the reddish-purple to pink blooms of the plants appear in mass, they are striking.
 Both plants have square stems but their leaves are different.
 The leaves of mature henbit are deeply lobed and, at the top of the stem, are sessile (lack a petiole).
 Also, the leaves cluster about the stem with small gaps between each cluster.
 On the other hand, at the top of mature deadnettle, the leaves are more triangular and less deeply lobed than those of henbit.
 Also, the upper leaves of this plant have petioles and a hint of reddish color.

 For additional information, the Virginia Tech Weed Identification site has key identification characteristics of common and not-so-common turfgrass weeds.
-Additionally, these University of Maryland sites have excellent information: Problem – Weeds and Lawn Weed ID and Management.
+Additionally, these University of Maryland sites have excellent information: Weed Identification and Lawn Weed Prevention and Management.

 Or, contact the VCE Master Gardener Help Desk at 703-228-6414 or email@example.com